clelidm/GenBinDat_wCorr/README.md

 You can then print this information in the terminal using `void PrintTerm_ModelDataInfo_Bin(list<Interaction> list_I, unsigned int N=1)`, or in an outputfile specified in `outputfilename` using `void PrintFile_ModelDataInfo_Bin(list<Interaction> list_I, string outputfilename, unsigned int N=1)`, where `N` is the number of datapoints of the generated dataset.

 This functions are defined in the file `Generate_data_exact.cpp`.

-## Available functions
-## for generating data with same firing rate and correlation structure than an input dataset

-### Read the matrix of moments, covariance or correlations

-### Fit the data with a model:

-After fitting, the fitted parameters are stored in the list of interactions `list_I` that was given as an argument to the Boltzmann learning function.
-You can print the values of these parameters in the terminal using the function `void PrintTerm_ListInteraction(list<Interaction> list_I)`.

-### Generate data from the model:
-Once the model stored in `list_I` is fitted, there are two functions available to generate data:
- - the function `void SampleData_Bin(list<Interaction> list_I, string outputfilename, unsigned int N=1000)` samples a dataset with `N` datapoints from the fitted model defined in `list_I` and print the dataset in `outputfilename`;
- - the function `void SampleData_AND_SaveDataInfo_Bin(list<Interaction>& list_I, string outputfilename, unsigned int N=1000)` does the same, while also filling in information about the model and the generated data in `list_I`.
-More precisely, the function computes the model and data averages of the operators of the model and fill this information in `list_I` (i.e., respectively in `I.av_M` and `I.av_D` for each interaction `I`).
-You can then print this information in the terminal using `void PrintTerm_ModelDataInfo_Bin(list<Interaction> list_I, unsigned int N=1)`, or in an outputfile specified in `outputfilename` using `void PrintFile_ModelDataInfo_Bin(list<Interaction> list_I, string outputfilename, unsigned int N=1)`, where `N` is the number of datapoints of the generated dataset.

-This functions are defined in the file `Generate_data_exact.cpp`.